Giving Compass' Take:

 - What is the role of donors in supporting equitable data?
 What can funders do with the data that does exist?

-- Read more about gender equality in this guide for donors.
+- Read more about gender equality in this guide.

 What is Giving Compass?